Aerial reconnaissance in World War II: Endgame

 The Soviet Union had virtually no in-depth reconnaissance capability and relied overwhelmingly on human intelligence.
 By the time of the brief U.S.-Soviet shuttle bombing program in the summer of 1944, the Americans noted that Soviet reconnaissance did not venture far past the front, and that photographic technology was far inferior.
 At Poltava, the U.S. reconnaissance detachment shared all imagery as well as tactics and technology with their Soviet counterparts, enabling the latter to comprehend American operations and develop an indigenous capability.
 Besides, for strategic intelligence the Soviets had thoroughly infiltrated both Allied and Axis governments at the most sensitive levels.

 In the Pacific, long range was at a premium, and both fleet and army aircraft soon reflected an overwhelming American advantage.
 The U.S. Navy, prompted by the intelligence failure at Pearl Harbor, invested in long-range patrol aircraft like the ubiquitous PBY Catalina.
 However, from early on the Allies had a tremendous unseen advantage in signals intelligence and cryptography, being able to read Axis codes.
 This led to economies in reconnaissance.

 Surprising considering her small industrial base, Japan built very high-quality reconnaissance aircraft.
-These included several platforms such as the unarmed Mitsubishi Ki-46 "Dinah" known as the "Japanese Mosquito"(?); and the extreme-long-range Kawanishi H8K "Emily", widely considered the best flying boat of the war.
+These included several platforms such as the unarmed Mitsubishi Ki-46 "Dinah" and the extreme-long-range Kawanishi H8K "Emily", widely considered the best flying boat of the war.
 These aircraft reached as far as Ceylon.
 The Navy's standard Nakajima C6N "Myrt" was also an extremely capable reconnaissance platform from 1944 on.
 But it does not appear that Japan had the overall industrial capability nor made the intellectual investment necessary to run a competitive reconnaissance branch.
 From 1943, the Japanese were virtually always on the defensive, while new long-range, high-altitude U.S. aircraft climaxing with the Boeing B-29 Superfortress (F-13 in the reconnaissance role) provided overwhelming American coverage of the Home Islands from mid-1944.